ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R5.10** A generated RPP response representation that includes an object identifier (for example a contact handle) MUST also include a URL reference to the location of the object representation.

 **R5.11** RPP MUST support representation of a collections of resources.

+**R5.12** The representation of the links (see R4.7) MUST be expressed using the RPP server's internal identifiers.
+The RPP SHOULD also consider using URIs and/or [@!RFC6570] URI templates for uniform addressing of link targets, both internal and external to the RPP server.

 # Operations and responses